-Unless you elect for a true white, such as Farrow & Ball's All White, most neutral paints will have some undertones of red, yellow, green, or blue that create either a sense of warmness or coolness.
-Warm colors -- hues from red to yellow (browns and tans included) -- advance toward the eye and appear more active.
-By contrast, cool colors -- hues from blue green to blue violet (most grays included) -- appear to recede.
+Unless you elect for a true white paint color, most other neutrals will have some undertones of red, yellow, green, or blue that creates either a sense of warmness or coolness.
+Warm colors—hues from red to yellow (browns and tans included)—advance toward the eye and appear more active.
+By contrast, cool colors—hues from blue-green to blue-violet (most grays included)—appear to recede.
 As a result, warm colors have a stimulating effect, while cool colors tend to be calming and relaxing.
-Paints with warm pigments are ideal for communal spaces, workspaces, or entertaining spaces, where you and your guests want to remain alert and keep the conversation lively.
-If you're looking for a shade that's light but still bright, while also versatile and engaging, a warm neutral is your ticket.
-We've picked the cream of the crop, so you can put down those swatchbooks.
-Coat your walls with one of these beauties; they'll complement more colorful artwork, accessories, and fabrics.
+Paints with warm pigments are ideal for communal spaces, workspaces, or entertaining spaces where you and your guests want to remain alert and keep the conversation lively.
+If you're looking for a shade that's light but still bright, versatile, and engaging, a warm neutral is your ticket.
+Put down those swatch books, and coat your walls with one of these beauties—they'll complement colorful artwork, accessories, and fabrics.

-What neutral paint colors have you used in your home?
+Which neutral paint colors have you used in your home?
 What do you love about them?
-Share the names of your favorite swatches below!
+Share the names of your favorite swatches with us!

 "I love super white," says New York designer Tali Roth.
 "I find it's the cleanest, crispest, and it always brightens my spaces.
 It's too cool for some people's preferences, but for me, it's spot on."

 Jess Blumberg of Dale Blumberg Interiors agrees: "Super White is my go-to crisp white," she says.
 "It has the perfect amount of coolness in its undertone and doesn't pull yellow or pink at all, which a lot of whites can tend to do.
 I love to use it on both walls (in an eggshell finish) and moldings (in a semi-gloss), which gives a slight contrast.
 It's the perfect beach house white."